Razkaroth/NvChad/.github/README.md

 - gcc

 What follows is the original README.md by @siduck on the NvChad repo.
-In case you are interested in creating your own config.
+So that you can get an idea of what is NvChad.

 ---